 2.1.
 ASTRONOMICAL FACTORS

-The most obvious astronomical factor is diurnal position of the Sun, our another main source of illumination at night.
+The most obvious astronomical factor is the diurnal position of the Sun, our other main source of illumination at night.
 The position of the Sun will determine our angle between the source of illumination and the object observed.
-In my previous article about the haze I have developed this topic.
-When our object is to be found in more or less the same direction like Sun, then can be hardly recognised due to whitish haze appearance caused by forward scattering.
-Furthermore the angle at which the Sun illuminates a vista or landscape feature (Sun angle) plays another important role.
-First at higher Sun angles there is less scattering of light by the intervening atmosphere in the direction of observer.
-Second the vista reflects more light; consequently more image-forming information (reflected photons from the vista) reaches the eye.
+In my previous article about the haze, I have developed this topic.
+When our object is to be found in more or less the same direction as Sun, then it can be hardly recognized due to whitish haze appearance caused by forward scattering.
+Furthermore, the angle at which the Sun illuminates a vista or landscape feature (Sun angle) plays another important role.
+First, at higher Sun angles there is less scattering of light by the intervening atmosphere in the direction of the observer.
+Second the vista reflects more light; consequently, more image-forming information (reflected photons from the vista) reaches the eye.
 The contrast detail and scene are enhanced (Malm, 2016).
-The distant objects watched on the same part of the sky when Sun is located are more or less shaded by themselves, hence provides less details.
-Is far better to see the objects on the opposite side of the Sun, that are much better iluminated.
-Conversely is in case of twilight, when objects being on the similar azimuth to Sun plunged in horizon are better visible due to light scattering properties (see below) (Pic.
+The distant objects watched on the same part of the sky when Sun is located are more or less shaded by themselves, hence provides fewer details.
+It is far better to see the objects on the opposite side of the Sun, which is much better illuminated.
+Conversely is in case of twilight, when objects being on the similar azimuth to Sun plunged in the horizon are better visible due to light scattering properties (see below) (Pic.
 1).

-Situation changes rapidly when looking on the distant objects around sunrise or sunset.
-To be more precisious, very important moment of day is a golden hour with Sun above horizon.
+The situation changes rapidly when looking at the distant objects around sunrise or sunset.
+To be more precise, a very important moment of the day is a golden hour with Sun above the horizon.
 This is the time, when surrounding view changes in general.
-For the Sun angle-vista-observer geometry is very unfavourable due to forward scattering, which increase at the solar azimuth, as Sun goes down.
-Conversely to solar azimuth, the Sun altitude is low enough to give a decent view towards antisolar direction.
-The view towards opposite side to the solar position is good during a whole period between noon and golden hour, however when Sun is located lower on the sky, then view appears to be the best.
-This is driven by the extinction, which starts play a big role, hinering some part of direct sunlight on a longer way throughout Earth’s atmosphere.
-It results a bit less amount of light scattered on haze particles and molecules, giving a view more discernable.
-Remote mountains has a bigger contrast against the yellowish sky beyond then (Pic.
+For the Sun angle-vista-observer geometry is very unfavourable due to forward scattering, which increases at the solar azimuth, as Sun goes down.
+Conversely to solar azimuth, the Sun altitude is low enough to give a decent view towards the antisolar direction.
+The view towards the opposite side to the solar position is good during a whole period between noon and golden hour, however when Sun is located lower on the sky, then view appears to be the best.
+This is driven by the extinction, which starts play a big role, hindering some part of direct sunlight on a longer way throughout Earth’s atmosphere.
+It results from a bit less amount of light scattered on haze particles and molecules, giving a view more discernable.
+Remote mountains have a bigger contrast against the yellowish sky beyond then (Pic.
 3).

-When sunlight diminishes around sunrise or sunset then remote objects seems to be visible better in all directions, except a rough solar azimuth.
+When sunlight diminishes around sunrise or sunset then remote objects seem to be visible better in all directions, except an exact solar azimuth.
 This is the time, when direct sunlight scattering on aerosols vanishing (Pic.
 4, 5).
-In direct sunlight conditions the haze particles or air molecules eliminates the visual contrast that would have made the most distant horizon visible.
-The contrast changes are depend on illumination and extinction coefficient.
+Indirect sunlight conditions the haze particles or air molecules eliminates the visual contrast that would have made the most distant horizon visible.
+The contrast changes depend on the illumination and extinction coefficient.

 The extinction coefficient means how quickly the beam is attenuated as it passes through the medium.
-Small extinction coefficient means, that the medium is relatively transparent to beam.
-For example our beam is remote object and medium is the air.
-Dimishing and dissapearing sunlight when sky remains bright push the contrast treshold of the human eye makes the distant target visible (more details in the next part of this article).
+The small extinction coefficient means, that the medium is relatively transparent to beam.
+For example, our beam is a remote object and the medium is the air.
+Diminishing and disappearing sunlight when the sky remains bright push the contrast threshold of the human eye makes the distant target visible (more details in the next part of this article).
 The air molecules and haze particles don’t scatter the sunlight anymore.
-Sunset marks the moment, when forward scattering disappear.
-Opposite situation occurs daily at sunrise, where forward scattering appear again.
+Sunset marks the moment when forward scattering disappears.
+The opposite situation occurs daily at sunrise, where forward scattering appears again.
 This moment is called a sunrise or sunset transition, which has been described more in my previous article.
-A practical explanation of this phenomena can be found on Pic.
-6, when looking at points A and B marked by red arrow.
-They shows a rough sunset transition moment, which changes a visual range abruptly.
+A practical explanation of this phenomenon can be found in Pic.
+6, when looking at points A and B marked by the red arrow.
+They show a rough sunset transition moment, which changes a visual range abruptly.
 At the Pic.
 6, image 2 the point A is an example, where forward scattering still occurs due to direct sunlight presence.
-Point B is arleady shaded with lack of direct sunlight scattering, what makes far better contrast against still illuminated lower part of the atmosphere.
+Point B is already shaded with a lack of direct sunlight scattering, which makes far better contrast against still illuminated the lower part of the atmosphere.
 It makes, that our object is perfectly visible.

-Forward scattering usually makes object less visible than backward scattering.
-When forward scattering dissapear it gives way to see the remote objects, that we were not able to see during the sunlight conditions (Pic.
+Forward scattering usually makes an object less visible than backward scattering.
+When forward scattering disappear it gives way to see the remote objects, that we were not able to see during the sunlight conditions (Pic.
 7).

-After the sunset, light scattering take place in the atmosphere.
-For our line of sight we face a secondary scattered light, present in the lower, shaded part of the atmosphere.
-Moreover mostly the atmospheric aerosols has an extinction coefficient decreasing in magnitude with increasing wavelength (Horvath, 1967).
+After the sunset, the light scattering takes place in the atmosphere.
+For our line of sight, we face a secondary scattered light, present in the lower, shaded part of the atmosphere.
+Moreover mostly the atmospheric aerosols have an extinction coefficient decreasing in magnitude with increasing wavelength (Horvath, 1967).

 We have to bear in mind that a favourable visibility conditions after sunset will last as long as the stratosphere (ozonosphere) is illuminated (Pic.
 10, 11).
-After this the light scattered in upper part of the atmosphere is too weak to make a good contrast with distant object observed.
+After this, the light scattered in the upper part of the atmosphere is too weak to make a good contrast with the distant object observed.

-In the nightime hours is really hard to distinguish some distant object, unless they are illuminated by local light pollution or moonlight.
-In the second case everything is going to be analoguous to daylight conditions, however capturing a proper pictures will require a long time exposure, unlike to webcam example provided.
+In the nighttime hours is really hard to distinguish some distant object, unless they are illuminated by local light pollution or moonlight.
+In the second case everything is going to be analogous to daylight conditions, however capturing proper pictures will require a long time exposure, unlike webcam example provided.
 (Pic.
 13).

 To summarize this section I would like to show the visibility conditions under a different Sun position against the horizon at the antisolar direction, unaffected by forward scattering.

 Looking on pic.
-16 we can say straight, that the best visibility conditions at the Sun – observer – vista geometry occurs about 15-20 min after sunrise or before sunset, which has been marked at image 7.
-Some of you will ask, why particularly at that moment, whereas image 5 shows even better condition for La Palma island.
-The point is, that the sunrise or sunset transition at antosolar direction is to be seen at the sky too.
-In the consequence these objects, which lies very far from the observer can be merged with receeding civil wedge, that makes horizon still not bright enough.
+16 we can say straight, that the best visibility conditions at the Sun – observer – vista geometry occur about 15-20 min after sunrise or before sunset, which has been marked in image 7.
+Some of you will ask, why particularly at that moment, whereas image 5 shows even better conditions for La Palma island.
+The point is, that the sunrise or sunset transition at antisolar direction is to be seen in the sky too.
+In the consequence, these objects, which lie very far from the observer can be merged with the receding twilight wedge, which makes the horizon still not bright enough.
 Only the prominent mountains, which are high enough, can rise above this line, making a decent contrast between themselves and bright sky beyond, as the La Palma island does in the example provided.

-An improtant astronomical factor, which can decide about seeing the distant objects, even when they are totally hidden behind a thick haze is solar ephemera.
-Knowing roughly an azimuth of sunrise or sunset we can try to capture an distant mountain on its disk (Pic.
+An important astronomical factor, which can decide about seeing the distant objects, even when they are totally hidden behind a thick haze is solar ephemera.
+Knowing roughly an azimuth of sunrise or sunset we can try to capture a distant mountain on its disk (Pic.
 19).
-It also works in case of Moon, however when haze is too thick Moon tends to dissapear before set.
+It also works in the case of Moon, however, when haze is too thick Moon tends to disappear before the set.

-A details of cheking the solar and lunar ephemeras has been described in this article.
+The details of checking the solar and lunar ephemera have been described in this article.